sunbains/tidb-test-rig/README.md

   make run-basic
   ```

-All other examples (multi-connection, isolation, macro CLI, etc.) are also available in the `examples/` directory and use the library API.
+All other examples (multi-connection, isolation, CLI, etc.) are also available in the `examples/` directory and use the library API.

+### Modular CLI Architecture

+The project uses a modular CLI argument structure where each example defines its own argument struct while sharing common arguments:

+- **CommonArgs**: Contains truly common arguments (host, user, database, monitor-duration)
+- **Example-specific Args**: Each example defines its own `Args` struct with `#[command(flatten)]` for `CommonArgs` plus test-specific arguments
+- **Shared Utilities**: Common setup and error handling utilities in `lib_utils.rs`

 ---